 The monthly surface temperature data, shown in Figure \ref{fig:raw_data}(b), also spans from January 1985 to December 1995 and is on the same $48\times 24$ grid as the AOD data.
 In contrast to the AOD data, the impact of volcanic eruption on temperatures is indiscernible through simple visualization, suggesting a more subtle influence on temperatures, if any.
 When examining how temperature responds to a volcanic eruption, it is customary to study the temperature zonal mean indexed by latitude \citep{robock1995volcanic, stenchikov2002arctic, gao2008volcanic}.
 Hence, we average temperatures over longitude for each of the 24 latitude bands given in the data and conduct the analysis on the latitudinal means.
 This reduces the number of observations to $24$, with each latitude representing a latitude band covering $7.5^\circ$.
-We employed the same procedure as the AOD data to detrend and normalize temperature data.
+We employed the same procedure as for the AOD data to detrend and normalize temperature data.
 The processed zonal mean temperatures can be seen in Figure \ref{fig:surface_lat_mean}.

-To evaluate our conjecture that changes in these climate series vary spatially, we conducted exploratory data analysis on the global AOD data.
-At each grid location, we applied the Bayesian information criteria-based chagepoint detection procedure, which is a well-established method for climate series \citep{reeves2007review}.
+To evaluate our conjecture that changes in these climate variables vary spatially, we conducted exploratory data analysis on the global AOD data.
+At each grid location, we applied the Bayesian information criteria-based changepoint detection procedure, which is a well-established method for climate series \citep{reeves2007review}.
 Figure \ref{fig:heatmap_eda} illustrates the heatmap of detected changepoints and estimated mean shifts at each grid location.
-Overall, the changepoints appear to be spatially varying and clustered, as does the magnitude of change.
-Although a few locations show changepoints prior to 1991/06 that are apparently not due to Mt.
+Overall, the changepoints appear to be spatially-varying and clustered, as does the magnitude of change.
+Although a few locations show changepoints prior to 1991/06 that are apparently not due to the Mt.
 Pinatubo eruption, in general, the changepoints appear to spread latitudinally from the source of the eruption.
-This spatial pattern is consistent with what we expect from an SAI event, given the influence of strong zonal winds in the lower stratosphere that circulate the globe \citep{robock1983circumglobal}.
+This spatial pattern is consistent with what we expect from an eruption event, given the influence of strong zonal winds in the lower stratosphere that circulate the globe \citep{robock1983circumglobal}.
 These results not only verify our conjecture but also provide guidance for the development of our methodology.